 Donations to the Farm Share Program are always welcomed and are accepted year round.
 If you would like to contribute to the Farm Share Program, you can do so online or download this form (pdf) to make a donation by mail.

 Many thanks to our generous print sponsor for this event: First Step Print Shop.
 Please consider using them for your next print job!

 NOFA Vermont's Farm Share Program is a great way that limited-income Vermonters can afford to purchase CSA (community supported agriculture) shares of fresh produce from their local farmers.
 Donations to the Farm Share Program go into a fund which helps subsidize CSA shares to needy Vermonters.
 NOFA Vermont believes that all Vermonters should be able to eat local organic food, regardless of their income level, while also making sure farmers get a good wage for their hard work.

-Demand for Farm Share Program support is significant and a waiting list for CSA share recipients has been established.
+Demand for Farm Share Program support is significant.
 The Farm Share Program is funded by individual donations and by the annual Share the Harvest fundraiser.